Prepare for a US Immigration Interview

 - Information about whoever petitioned for you.
-If a spouse petitioned for you you may be asked questions about them to determine the validity of the marriage, such as the names of your spouse's parents, where and when you met, details about the marriage, or any number of other personal points.
-If you applied for a Visa though a job, you will be asked your position, when you started working for the company, and previous job history.
+If a spouse petitioned for you, you may be asked questions about them to determine the validity of the marriage, such as the names of your spouse's parents, where and when you met, details about the marriage, or any number of other personal questions.
+These are asked to make sure the relationship is real, and not a ploy to get immigrant status in the States.
+If you applied for a Visa though a company, you will be asked your position, when you started working for the company, and questions pertaining to your previous job history.

 - 9This process will be repeated for anyone else applying for a Visa with you.It generally does not take too long.

-- 10If there are no problems, you will be told that you are approved.You will then sign a form and be sworn in.
+- 10If there are no problems, you will be told that you are approved.They will have you sign a form and you will be sworn in.

 - 11If more information or corrections are needed, you may be told to mail in additional documents, or come back at a later date for a follow-up interview.

-- 12In rare cases, an immigrant Visa application will be denied on the spot.If this happens to you, ask the interviewer whether you're eligible to waive the denial, and what steps you should take to do this.
+- 12In rare cases, an immigrant Visa application will be denied on the spot.If this happens to you, ask the interviewer whether you're eligible to have the denial waived, and what steps you should take to do this.

 - 2Show up early and be prepared to wait.Bring something to do while you wait.

-- 4If you're not 100% sure about an answer to a question just say 'you don't know'.Otherwise, an answer could be viewed as a lie and count against you.Advertisement
+- 4Again, if you're not 100% sure about an answer to a question just say 'you don't know'.Otherwise, an answer could be viewed as a lie and count against you.Advertisement

 Categories : Travel & Leisure